peerigon/wasm-image/README.md

 const modifiedImage: Uint8Array = await WasmImg.getImage();
 ```

+## Supported image operations
+Please check our [docs](https://peerigon.github.io/wasm-image/) for all available image processing functions.

 ## Limitations

 The Rust library used for this project is [image](https://github.com/PistonDevelopers/image).
 All limitations that are mentioned for this library are obviously also valid for this WASM wrapper.

 Please make sure you read the [list of supported image formts](https://github.com/PistonDevelopers/image#2-supported-image-formats).

+### WARNING
+The package currently only supports PNG, the rest is a work in progress.

 ## License